MichaelTrip/okd4_files/NOTES.md

 # Notes

-## Schedule all nodes as available:
+## Schedule all master nodes as not available (we are not going to do that):
 function configInfraNodes() {

   for node_index in 0 1 2